 Once we have determined WHAT tasks need doing, we can turn our attention towards WHO does these tasks.
-Firstly let’s understand what skills that are needed to complete each task most efficiently; is it an understanding of our MRP system?
+Firstly let’s understand what skills are needed to complete each task most efficiently; is it an understanding of our MRP system?
 Or our accounting system?
-Or a technical knowledge of our products?
+Or technical knowledge of our products?
 List the skills needed to complete the tasks, then consider who is the best person or people to complete these tasks.

 Often in a big company, having one person completing the new process will not provide enough capacity to meet the company’s needs.
 As we outline how big that task is we can consider if we need more than one person to complete the tasks concurrently.
-So rather than taking a step backwards and breaking the process into several parts, with handovers between people, consider utilising the gains of flow by having one person complete the task from start to finish, and duplicate this new process as the capacity is required.
+So rather than taking a step backward and breaking the process into several parts, with handovers between people, consider utilising the gains of flow by having one person complete the task from start to finish, and duplicate this new process as the capacity is required.
 This lets us complete many jobs across the entire process at the same time.
-And it will improve the efficiency of the process as the queueing and waiting are removed.
+And it will improve the efficiency of the process as the queuing and waiting are removed.

 Developing the Implementation Plan

-Just determining what and who for our new step changed process isn;t enough; now there real hard work start with documenting, training, checking our improvements have been successful and coaching to close any gaps found.
+Just determining what and who for our new step changed process isn’t enough; now there real hard work start with documenting, training, checking our improvements have been successful and coaching to close any gaps found.

 As much as possible we like to utilise the company’s existing documentation process for standard or SOPs.
 If you don’t have any, it is simple enough to create a visual document with a flow chart of the key steps and some words to make sure we have done our best to explain how the new process will work.